nikrom17/intelligent_web_crawler/README.md

 *Deployment Guide*

 ### Description
-This web scraping program uses a combination of LinkedIn, Google and Clearbit APIs to generate a list of companies related to specific interest tags.
+This web scraping program uses a combination of LinkedIn and Bing APIs, along with a custom web scraping algorithm to generate a list of companies related to specific interest tags.
 The results are displayed using a custom algorithm to put companies Open Ecosystem Network would likely target (startups that are rapidly growing) first.
 The program uses a simple web interface to search and navigate the responses.

 ## Installation Instructions